PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 -   **Correlation analysis:** This feature enables you to [automatically find correlated events or properties](/manual/correlation) which affect the conversion rate of users within a funnel.
 LogRocket doesn’t offer any such automated correlation discovery, meaning users must search for correlating factors manually and without assistance.

 -   **Query editor:** LogRocket doesn’t currently support any way for users to interrogate data directly, either through SQL or other, abstracted query language.
-PostHog also doesn’t offer SQL queries... but [we’re actively working on it](/roadmap).
+PostHog also doesn’t offer SQL queries... but [we’re actively working on it](/manual/hogql).

 ### Session recording

-LogRocket and PostHog both offer robust, full-featured session recording tools that outperform even dedicated tools, such as HotJar.
+LogRocket and PostHog both offer robust, full-featured session recording tools that outperform even dedicated tools, such as [Hotjar](/blog/best-open-source-session-replay-tools).
 LogRocket’s session recording offers a handful of extra features, such as mobile recording, though PostHog is actively working on developing these.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">